How to Get Employees to Use the Technology You Buy

 Nothing is worse than investing in the “latest and greatest,” getting home and not knowing how to use but two or three main features.
 We’ve all been there, and usually we end up sidestepping, poking around online to educate ourselves or asking a friend for a quick tutorial.
 But it never really sinks in.
 We end up owning incredibly powerful technology that we’re not empowered to use.

-The same goes for large organizations, they take the plunge and invest in new technology, but can they guarantee they’ll get a maximum return?
-Will employees actually use the technology they’ve invested so much in?
+The same goes for large organizations.
+You take the plunge and invest in new technology, but can you guarantee a maximum return?
+Will employees actually use the technology you've invested so much in?